Managing an eCommerce marketing strategy takes a lot of hard work. That's why businesses need a dedicated member of staff to oversee the processes.

 eCommerce Analyst Salary

 The average salary for an eCommerce analyst is $55,000.
 Analysts are eCommerce team members that are responsible for accumulating and analyzing all sorts of data.
-This data can be pulled from sales reports, Google Analytics, the business' eCommerce platform, or elsewhere.
+This data can be pulled from sales reports, Google Analytics, the business' headless eCommerce platform, or elsewhere.
 They use this data to provide guidance and identify trends that will steer the marketing strategy.
 They are under the eCommerce manager in the team structure.

 eCommerce Merchandiser Salary